isaac-art/tile-stable-diffusion-videos/README.md

 # tile-stable-diffusion-videos

-### THIS IS NOW AVAILABLE IN THE STABLE DIFFUSION VIDEOS REPO PIPELINE
+### THIS IS NOW AVAILABLE IN THE MAIN STABLE DIFFUSION VIDEOS REPO
 https://github.com/nateraw/stable-diffusion-videos

 -----------